Regression validation: Goodness of fit

-One measure of goodness of fit is the R2 (coefficient of determination), which in ordinary least squares with an intercept ranges between 0 and 1.
-However, an R2 close to 1 does not guarantee that the model fits the data well: as Anscombe's quartet shows, a high R2 can occur in the presence of misspecification of the functional form of a relationship or in the presence of outliers that distort the true relationship.
+One measure of goodness of fit is the coefficient of determination, often denoted, R2.
+In ordinary least squares with an intercept, it ranges between 0 and 1.
+However, an R2 close to 1 does not guarantee that the model fits the data well.
+For example, if the functional form of the model does not match the data, R2 can be high despite a poor model fit.
+Anscombe's quartet consists of four example data sets with similarly high R2 values, but data that sometimes clearly does not fit the regression line.
+Instead, the data sets include outliers, high-leverage points, or non-linearities.

 One problem with the R2 as a measure of model validity is that it can always be increased by adding more variables into the model, except in the unlikely event that the additional variables are exactly uncorrelated with the dependent variable in the data sample being used.
 This problem can be avoided by doing an F-test of the statistical significance of the increase in the R2, or by instead using the adjusted R2.